lavis-nlp/irt2/README.md

 mention id, relation id, y_0, s(y_0), y_1, s(y_1)
 ...
 ```
-Where yâ and s(yâ) is the first prediction and
+Where y0 and s(y0) are the first prediction and associated score
-associated score.
+respectively.
 Predictions can be provided in any order, they are
 sorted by the evaluation script.
 Both the ranking
 (`irt2 evaluate-ranking`) and the linking (`irt2 evaluate-kgc`)
 tasks can be evaluated.